roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 Functionalities
 ~~~~~~~~~~~~~~~
 The first few lines contain the `functionalities` (also called the *doables*).
 These functionalities determine what CyOB will calculate and create.
 All these settings have to be ``Booleans`` (True/False, with capitals) and have to be present.
-This means that the used should not remove the
+This means that the user should not remove the
 functionality settings, and should also not use strings or numbers as input.

 The following functionalities exist: